Answers to Common Questions

 My child is under 2 and/or not potty trained, may I bring him/her into my sessions?

 Yes, but we ask parents to take a child out immediately if he/she cries or makes noise.
-You will be able to listen to the lesson after PTP with the thumb drive you will receive on the final day.
+You will be able to listen to the lesson on the download after PTP.

 Can my child move up a class because his/her birthday is coming up soon?